-"database": str | pd.DataFrame, "type": str, "input_data": dict
+"database": str | pd.DataFrame, "type": str, "db_input": dict, # optional, depends on database type

-} where database is the path/URI to the database, type is the database type (as listed in node configuration) and input_data contains the input data that is normally passed to the algorithm wrapper.
+} where database is the path/URI to the database, type is the database type (as listed in node configuration) and db_input is the input that is given to the algorithm wrapper (this is e.g. a sheet name for an excel file or a query for a SQL database).